Skip to main content World Without Eng

 Overhead overload

 The second danger for ephemeral teams is that cognitive load can get out of hand.
-Cognitive load is rarely considered when building teams and assigning work, but it is a real constraint.
+Although it is rare to consider cognitive load when building teams and assigning work, it is a fundamental constraint.

 Hidden costs of handoffs

 Speaking of engineers being on-call, this segues nicely into the last risk: with an ephemeral team, the team developing the code will not be the team operating the code.
-This is implied by the fact that the ephemeral team is ephemeral; it is intended to dissolve after the project is complete.
-However, someone has to run the services once they’re built!
-Someone has to update packages and keep an eye on monitors and respond to production incidents.
+There is no operating plan for an ephemeral team because it is ephemeral; it dissolves after the project is complete.
+However, someone has to run the services!
+Someone has to update packages, keep an eye on monitors, and respond to production incidents.
 That means there must be a handoff between the ephemeral team and whoever the “someone” is who will keep it running.

-Doing a handoff instantly incurs tech debt since the team taking over the code needs to learn what it does, as well as all the business context to understand why it does what it does.
-This is necessary to effectively do on-call, or to do future work on the codebase.
-Logic bugs can’t be addressed unless the team running the service knows what the correct logic should be!
+Handing off the code instantly incurs tech debt since the team taking over the code needs to learn what it does and all the business context to understand why it does what it does.
+Learning is necessary to be on-call effectively or to do future work on the codebase.
+For instance, addressing logic bugs requires the team running the service to know what the correct logic should be!

 Further, a handoff takes away a chance for learning and growth.
-That’s because the people who write the code don’t get the opportunity to see how their code does in production.
-They can’t learn how users respond, which is a lost opportunity to build business knowledge.
+That’s because the people who write the code don’t get to see how their code does in production.
+They can’t learn how users respond—a lost opportunity to build business knowledge.
 They also can’t see all the bugs and other production issues that crop up, which is a lost opportunity to refine and iterate on software designs.
-If teams aren’t building up a knowledge base about their users, and engineers aren’t able to improve how they build, then the company loses out on crucial signals they need to steer the business and they fail to build technical leverage.
+Without teams building a knowledge base about their users, the company loses out on crucial signals to steer the business.
+And if engineers aren’t improving how they build, it fails to accumulate technical leverage.

 Get the benefits, avoid the dangers